 Sensitivity

 Like how we assess for foot protection, we already have a pretty good idea of each shoe's relative sensitivity after months of field testing but still devise a controlled head-to-head test anyway.
 We again run back and forth over the same patch of sharp rocks that we use to test foot protection and keep detailed notes as we do so.
-Shoes that allow our feet to feel more of these protrusions through the outsole and midsole are more sensitive than those that allow little to no feeling, and we grade accordingly.
+We also consider stack height in this metric.
+Both how it feels over uneven surfaces and how it measures up.
+In the lab, we take measurements using standards set by World Athletics, ensuring that all our measurements are directly comparable across shoes — unlike manufacturer claims, which have no standard of measurement.

 Stability

 There is no doubt that comfort is the most subjective metric that we test for, as it is highly dependent on the size and shape of an individual's foot.
-We find it very difficult to devise controlled tests that can accurately rate it in a way that will apply to everyone.
-We consider certain aspects of fit that may be more accommodating to specific foot shapes and comment on them in our writeup.
+While it is virtually impossible to come up with an objective score of comfort, we compare every shoe to every other shoe to paint a relative picture of how each stacks up.
+We consider certain aspects of fit that may be more accommodating to specific foot shapes and comment on them in our write-up.
+We also compare every shoe to an “average fit” for that size to be able to offer information on which ones run long or narrow.

-The majority of our findings come from our everyday experiences, but we also conduct a water drainage test to shed light on this one aspect of trail running shoe performance and comfort.
+Importantly, we also conduct a water drainage test to shed light on another important aspect of trail running shoe performance and comfort.
 Since this test is only a tiny aspect of overall comfort, we use this data to slightly modify the satisfaction scores for the very best and worst performers and leave most scores unaltered.
 Due to the subjectivity of this metric, we don't penalize any shoes with super low ratings; a shoe that irks us may be a dream for someone else.

 Weight

 This one is easy.
-We weigh the shoes straight out of the box and write down their collective weight, completely ignoring the figures on manufacturers' websites.
+We weigh the shoes straight out of the box and write down their weight per shoe, completely ignoring the figures on manufacturers' websites.
+Every shoe we measure is exactly the same size so that all weights are directly comparable.
 The lightest shoes receive the best score, and we go down the list.
+The final score is based on our algorithm, which evenly evaluates the weight, making sure each shoe is scored without user bias.